MartinPellizzer/terrawhisper-compiler/articles/atropa-belladonna/botany/morphology.md

 Stem nodes are prominent points along the stem where leaves are attached, and the internodes, which are the spaces between nodes, measure approximately 10 to 15 centimeters (3.9 to 5.9 inches).

+The following table shows in detail the morphological characteristics of Atropa belladonna stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (non-woody) |